RHexMan/RHex/docs/README.md

 ### History

-The RHex project was preceded by the static Hexrod project of Wayne Cattanach, which was itself a computer updating in BASIC of the historical hand calculations of Garrison (see "A Master's Guide to Building a Bamboo Fly Rod", Everett Garrison and Hoagy B. Carmichael, first published in 1977).
+The RHex project was written between 2013 and 2019 by Rich Miller.
+It was preceded by the static Hexrod project of Wayne Cattanach, which was itself a computer updating in BASIC of the historical hand calculations of Garrison (see "A Master's Guide to Building a Bamboo Fly Rod", Everett Garrison and Hoagy B. Carmichael, first published in 1977).
 Frank Stetzer translated Cattanach's code into CGI/Perl in 1997, and continues to maintain and upgrade it (www.hexrod.net).